kiratech/labs/Building-Castles/DevSecOps-Pipeline-Full-Implementation.md

    ERROR: Job failed: exit code 1
    ```

-4. To close the activity, let's fix our code, by removing the problem, the new
+4. To close the activity, let's fix our code, by removing the problems.
+The new
    code should be something like this:

    ```java